Crews battle to contain raging Arizona wildfires

-The Sunflower Fire, the largest of at least four blazes in central and eastern Arizona, has burned nearly 19 square miles (49 square kilometers) in the Tonto National Forest, about 40 miles north of Phoenix, a fire response team handling the blaze said.
+The Sunflower Fire, the largest of at least four blazes in central and eastern Arizona, has burned nearly 19 square miles (49 square kilometers) in the Tonto National Forest, about 40 miles (64 km) nor th of Phoenix, a fire response team handling the blaze said.
 It was just 7 percent contained.

 The fires left a translucent veil of gray smoke over the northeast Phoenix valley, blocking view of nearby highlands where the blazes were burning.